bootstrap-vue/bootstrap-vue/src/components/list-group/README.md

 ## With badges
-Add [badges](/docs/components/badge) to any list group item to show unread counts, activity, and more with the help of some [utilitie classes](http://getbootstrap.com/docs/4.0/utilities/flex/).
+Add [badges](/docs/components/badge) to any list group item to show unread counts, activity, and more with the help of some [utility classes](http://getbootstrap.com/docs/4.0/utilities/flex/).

 ```html
 <b-list-group>